verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Code's `files.watcherExclude`.

-## rust-analyzer.files.watcher {#files.watcher}
+## verus-analyzer.files.watcher {#files.watcher}

 Default: `"client"`

 Controls file watching implementation.

-## rust-analyzer.gotoImplementations.filterAdjacentDerives {#gotoImplementations.filterAdjacentDerives}
+## verus-analyzer.gotoImplementations.filterAdjacentDerives {#gotoImplementations.filterAdjacentDerives}

 Default: `false`

 If this is `true`, when "Goto Implementations" and in "Implementations" lens, are triggered on a `struct` or `enum` or `union`, we filter out trait implementations that originate from `derive`s above the type.

-## rust-analyzer.highlightRelated.branchExitPoints.enable {#highlightRelated.branchExitPoints.enable}
+## verus-analyzer.highlightRelated.branchExitPoints.enable {#highlightRelated.branchExitPoints.enable}

 Default: `true`